dhakimian/SeniorProject/README.md

 If you have everything installed, then typing 'make' while in the root directory of the project should compile the existing code successfully, and if the make is successful, then typing './our\_game' should show up a window with a ship that flies around with the arrow keys.
-Pressing 'f' toggles fullscreen, 'c' switches camera modes, 'p' cycles through present Player ships, pressing 'k' decreases the health of the current Player ship, and pressing 'q' quits.
+Pressing 'f' toggles fullscreen, 'c' switches camera modes, 'p' cycles through present Player ships, pressing 'k' decreases the health of the current Player ship, pressing 'space' shoots, and pressing 'q' quits.